 One way to measure, the size of a company is through Market Capitalization.
 You write out this figure with all the zeros in a million, which is a very small size for a company.
 This data item appears in the Share related items.
 Market Capitalization can help determine risk as very small companies are more likely to go bankrupt than large companies.
 In addition, if you are trading internationally your broker is unlikely to cover very small foreign companies.
 These can be ruled out by setting Market Capitalization to around the 250,000,000 level.

 P/E excluding extraordinary items-TTM >= 5

 Martin Zweig believed that companies with a P/E below five were high risk.
 He set the upper value at just above the average P/E for the market.
-In April 2021, this was about 34 and times it by 1.6, this gives us a figure of 54, which will be just above our average P/E. Zweig did not give a specific figure of how much above the average you should go but about 15-25% seems about right.
+In April 2021, this was about 34 and times it by 1.25, this gives us a figure of 42.5, which will be just above the average P/E. Zweig did not give a specific figure of how much above the average you should go but about 15-25% seems about right.
 You could calculate a P/E for a set number of markets in the Analytics (beta) tool but they are freely available and I looked up the P/E figure for the MSCI US index.
 Unfortunately, as this figure cannot be calculated dynamically by Screener.co, you will need to redo this figure in your screen every month.There are various sources on the internet which will give the current P/E for every exchange in the world.
 MSCI update there figures every month.

 Data items such as the P/E that are the most recent fiscal year are not necessarily the most recent for the trailing year.
 The most recent figure would be the P/E excluding extraordinary items – TTM which is for the Trailing Twelve Months.
 This is to be found in the Price Related and TTM columns of the screener.
 For some other data items, the most recent figure would be for the last quarter, as they do not have TTM figures.